sassbreak/sassbreak.github.io/_posts/2015-03-02-getting-back-to-our-roots.md

 {% endhighlight %}

 ###3.
 Removing specificity for items that will likely get modified while still keeping the organization of nesting.
 I love the visual organization that nesting allows but sometimes you know you are going to have to modify a class that exist both inside and out of a nested parent.
-Compound selectors add to the specificity so kicking classes that you plan on altering out to the root can bee a good idea.
+Compound selectors add to the specificity so kicking classes that you plan on altering out to the root can be a good idea.

 {% highlight scss %}